lshpaner/eda_toolkit/source/usage_guide.rst

     :param stat: Aggregate statistic to compute in each bin (e.g., ``'count'``, ``'frequency'``, ``'probability'``, ``'percent'``, ``'density'``), default is ``'density'``.
     :type stat: str, optional
+    :param xlim: Limits for the `x-axis` as a tuple or list of (`min, max`).
+    :type xlim: tuple or list, optional
+    :param ylim: Limits for the `y-axis` as a tuple or list of (`min, max`).
+    :type ylim: tuple or list, optional

     :raises ValueError:
         - If ``plot_type`` is not one of ``'hist'``, ``'kde'``, or ``'both'``.